Teleport Cloud Demo and Discussion - Overview

 Mark: And obviously, for those of you frantically taking a screenshot of that, well, hey, two things.
 One, we'll definitely publish all these slides to SlideShare.
 So you'll get that.
 But the latest and greatest dates, now, will always be up in our documentation site.
 So if these things move or different features come in and out, you can obviously monitor it there.

 Sign Up for the Preview Release

 Ben: Yeah.
-So lastly, the service box, if you go to this URL: /get-started/, there’s a button for cloud to submit your information.
-This is kind of cheeky, but if you want to skip the line and join this webinar, just drop me an email after this, and I’ll be more than happy to even get you set up today.
+So lastly, the service box, if you go to this URL, there's a button for cloud to submit your information.
+This is kind of cheeky, but if you want to skip the line and join this webinar, just drop me an email after this, and I'll be more than happy to even get you set up today.

 Mark: Oh, Ben, I told you not to do that, man. [laughter] Good luck answering emails tonight.
 Yeah.

 Ben: [laughter] Yeah.
 And so I guess, Mark, this is the time you can see how the questions are coming in.